 Prior to this position, Plough served as vice president of strategy, planning and evaluation for The California Endowment from 2005–2009.
-Before this, he served 10 years as director and health officer for the Seattle and King County Department of Public Health, and professor of health services at the University of Washington School of Public Health in Seattle.
-He previously served as director of public health in Boston for eight years.
+Before this, he served 10 years as director and health officer for the Seattle and King County Department of Public Health and previously served as director of public health in Boston for eight years.

 Plough earned his PhD and MA at Cornell University, and his MPH at Yale University School of Medicine’s Department of Epidemiology and Public Health.
 He has held academic appointments at Harvard University School of Public Health, Tufts University Department of Community Medicine, and Boston University School of Management.
+He is currently clinical professor of health services at the University of Washington School of Public Health in Seattle.
 He has been the recipient of numerous awards for public service and leadership and is the author of an extensive body of scholarly articles, books, and book chapters.

 Plough lives in Princeton and Los Angeles, and is married with two adult sons and two granddaughters.
 He is a jazz guitarist and vocalist.